trentm/eslint-plugin-yet-another-license-header/README.md

 This repo contains **yet another** eslint plugin for handling a **license header** comment at the top of your JavaScript/TypeScript files.

+It includes a single rule, `header`, that will (a) report an issue if the top comment block in a checked file does not match the configured header string (or the allowed patterns) and (b) can fix (with `eslint --fix`) the issue by updating or adding a top comment block.

 # Why?

 - There is [eslint-plugin-header](https://github.com/Stuk/eslint-plugin-header).
 AFAIK, this plugin [does not support eslint@9](https://github.com/open-telemetry/opentelemetry-js-contrib/pull/3001#discussion_r2338202665).
 It can also [accidentally blow away a top-comment](https://github.com/open-telemetry/opentelemetry-js-contrib/issues/2967).